Anindita123-code/Milestone1-UCD/README_MS1.md

 # Project Name: Arts & More

 ## Overview :
-Arts and More is an online platform for Individuals and Artists from different parts of the world to walk in.
+Arts and More is an online platform for Individuals and Artists from different parts of the world to collaborate.
 This platform will help any artist to take a membership for free, and showcase their art-work anything related to drawing, painting and calligraphy or any kind of visual arts.
 The site will also display the events and workshops that are scheduled.

 ## UX: